oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/AffineSchemes.md

 # General schemes and their interfaces

-Arbitrary schemes over a base ring ``\mathbb k`` which are given by means of their affine patches and glueings are instances of the abstract type
+Arbitrary schemes over a commutative base ring ``\mathbb k`` with unit are instances of the abstract type
 ```@docs
 Scheme{BaseRingType<:Ring}
 ```